HigherOrderCO/Kind/blog/3-getters-and-setters.md

 The verbosity of nested fields
 ------------------------------

-One of the most annoying parts of pure functional programming is getting, setting and mutating deeply nested fields.
+One of the most annoying aspects of pure functional programming is getting, setting and mutating deeply nested fields.
 In impure languages like JavaScript, this was never a problem.
 For example, consider the following object: